List of Agents of S.H.I.E.L.D. characters: Malachi

 Malachi (portrayed by Christopher James Baker) is a Chronicom hunter from Chronyca-2 who targets Fitz and answers to Atarah.
-He wields special chakrams that enable him to teleport anywhere.
+He wields special chakrams that enable him to teleport.
 During a fight between the Chronicom hunters and Quake on Kitson, Malachi makes off with Fitz after he briefly reunited with Simmons.
 When Atarah starts to get impatient with FitzSimmons not being able to solve time travel, Malachi, Atarah, and the Chronicoms with them are disabled by Enoch, who takes Malachi's chakrams to teleport himself, Fitz, and Simmons away.
 Malachi later turns down Baal-Gad's offer to hunt down Fitz and Simmons; revealing that they have a copy of their brains in the Cerebral Fusion Machine.
 After acquiring the information he needed, Malachi recommends to Atarah that they establish a Chronyca-3, but she's adamant that Chronyca-2 can be still be saved.
 Malachi responds by shooting her and ordering his fellow Chronicoms to hunt down two targets.
 This leads him to reassigning all Chronicom anthropologists to hunters and lead a siege on the Lighthouse.
 Though Enoch managed to save Fitz, Simmons, and those with them, Malachi was able to take the Lighthouse and Fury's Toolbox.